GeoscienceAustralia/dea-notebooks/README.rst

 **Citing DEA Notebooks:** If you use any of the notebooks, code or tools in this repository in your work, please reference them using the following citation:

     Krause, C., Dunn, B., Bishop-Taylor, R., Adams, C., Burton, C., Alger, M., Chua, S., Phillips, C., Newey, V., Kouzoubov, K., Leith, A., Ayers, D., Hicks, A., DEA Notebooks contributors 2021.
 Digital Earth Australia notebooks and tools repository.
 Geoscience Australia, Canberra. https://doi.org/10.26186/145234

+We encourage you to check out the other usages of our notebooks, code and tools at our `USAGE <https://github.com/GeoscienceAustralia/dea-notebooks/blob/develop/USAGE.rst>`_ page, and to add your paper, training course, creative work or other exciting project there as well!

 ----------